noodlecollie/v2mp/docs/V2MP.md

 ## Points to Resolve

 * Is it a good idea to treat LR and the other register involved in a MUL instruction as being "concatenated" into a 32-bit word?
 Would it be better to treat one as an unsigned factor, and the other as a signed factor?
+* We should define some common exit codes for the "End Program" signal.
+* We should properly define the arguments used for each fault code.
+* We can augment `ASGN` to replace the disallowed "assign a literal to `PC`" behaviour with a more useful "assign to the upper byte of `LR`" behaviour.
+This means that for the special case of `LR`, a full word could be assigned using just two `ASGN` instructions, instead of needing an assign-shift-assign pattern.
+* We can add an extra bit flag to `SHFT` that enables "rotating" the shifted bits (ie. bits shifted off one end of the register are replaced at the other end).